ONS-Innovation/ai-test-agent/README.md

 2. Exit

 Enter your choice (1-2): 1

+Enter number of runs (0 for infinite): 0
 ```

+Select the number of runs you want to complete.
+If you enter 0, the script will run indefinitely.

 The script runs as a headless browser so no browser window will open.
 This is to improve speed and reduce user interference that can cause delays.